-The 2019 Russia Pastors Conference will be held in St. Petersburg on September 17-19, 2019.
-The theme of the conference will be "The Whole Counsel of God."
-The speakers will be Dr. Anthony (Tony) Lane of the London School of Theology; Rev. Geoffrey Thomas, retired pastor at Alfred Place Baptist Church in Aberystwyth, Wales; Dr. Al Baker of Presbyterian Evangelistic Fellowship, Dr. Rob Norris, pastor Emeritus of Fourth Presbyterian Church in Bethesda, Maryland, and Dr. Dewey Roberts, pastor at Cornerstone Presbyterian.
+The 2019 Russia Pastors Conference was held in St. Petersburg on September 17-19, 2019.
+The theme of the conference was "The Whole Counsel of God."
+The speakers were Dr. Anthony (Tony) Lane of the London School of Theology; Rev. Geoffrey Thomas, retired pastor at Alfred Place Baptist Church in Aberystwyth, Wales; Dr. Al Baker of Presbyterian Evangelistic Fellowship, Dr. Rob Norris, pastor Emeritus of Fourth Presbyterian Church in Bethesda, Maryland, and Dr. Dewey Roberts, pastor at Cornerstone Presbyterian.

 Since 1999, Pastor Roberts has made over 30 trips to Russia, visiting Moscow, Voronezh, St. Petersburg, Tambov, Rostov-na-Dony, Nizhni Novgorod and Kazan.
 He has taken teams with him and has taught in seminaries in Moscow and Kazan.